sizeofanton/DeviationView/README.md

 ### Add to Gradle

-Add this yo your project level `build.gradle` file:
+Add this to your project level `build.gradle` file:

 ```gradle
 repositories {